Seeeeeb5/Dynamic-TestFileName/README.md

 # Dynamic-TestFileName
-A really badly made program that lets you modually construct a filename.
+A program that lets you modually construct a filename.
 Primarily meant to be used when collected data in segments.

 Dynamic Test Case Title Builder